Recursive Record Filtering and Longest Decreasing Subsequences: First Moment of the Expected Passes in Disappear-Sort

 \subsection{First Moment of the DS Procedure}

 We now turn to the non-resampling procedure, which we abbreviate to DS.
+This work is adapted from traditional patience-sorting techniques, with initial comparisons to the RSK correspondence most notably from \citet{aldous_diaconis} and more recently \citet{burstein2006combinatorics}.
 From Section \ref{sec:overview} we know that the number of records in the originally sampled list does not depend on the underlying distribution, only on the assumption that the distribution is continuous.
 Accordingly, one could compute the first moment naively by enumerating all permutations of $n$ distinct values and applying the DS procedure to each of them.
 Formally, let $P=\{p_i\}$ denote the set of permutations of $M_0$ and define to be a function for the number of passes needed to complete a full Disappear-Sort procedure (eliminate the list).
 Then we see where $n$ is the length of the starting list in question.
 However, since this naive process scales with $\mathcal{O}(n!\cdot n\log n)$ time (see Section \ref{sec:ta}), it is not feasible for any large or even modest value of $n$.
 We therefore seek a more efficient exact formula.

 First, fix a permutation

 of the values in the original list $M_0$ and define a partial order on the index set $\{1,\dots,n\}$ by

 Totally ordered subsets of this poset correspond exactly to decreasing subsequences of $p$, so the height of this poset (the size of the largest chain) is the length of the longest decreasing subsequence of $p$.